standardbeagle/ai-logger/packages/ai-logger/README.md

 # @standardbeagle/ai-logger

-A request-scoped logging system for Next.js applications with Winston integration.
-Logs are collected during request processing and only persisted when errors occur.
+A full-stack logging system for Next.js applications with both server-side and client-side logging capabilities.
+Logs are collected during request/interaction processing and only persisted when errors occur.

 ## Features

-- Request-scoped logging using AsyncLocalStorage
+- Request-scoped logging using AsyncLocalStorage on the server
+- Client-side logging with React context and error boundaries
+- Nested logging frames for tracking component interactions
+- Automatic log persistence on errors
-- Integration with Winston for persistent logging
+- Integration with Winston for log storage
 - TypeScript support
-- Efficient memory usage - logs are only persisted on errors
+- Memory efficient - logs are only persisted on errors
-- Next.js App Router compatible

 ## Installation